RMLio/prov4itdata-web-app/docs/REPORT.md

 > This work is ongoing

-Our first sprint contained an end-to-end solution without query-based importer.
+Our first sprint contained an end-to-end solution without a query-based importer.
 Our second sprint refactored the user interface to ease future extensibility and included an additional connector, see [Demonstrator](#demonstrator).
 Our ongoing sprint is to include the query-based configuration and Comunica engine.